 GeneCards Summary for IKBKE Gene

 IKBKE (Inhibitor Of Nuclear Factor Kappa B Kinase Subunit Epsilon) is a Protein Coding gene.
 Diseases associated with IKBKE include Rabies.
-Among its related pathways are Cytosolic sensors of pathogen-associated DNA and Toll-like receptor signaling pathway.
+Among its related pathways are ICos-ICosL Pathway in T-Helper Cell and TRAF Pathway.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is IKBKB.
+An important paralog of this gene is TBK1.

 UniProtKB/Swiss-Prot for IKBKE Gene